73rhodes/bbplayer/README.md

 About
 -----

 bbplayer is a minimalist HTML5 Audio player.
-With Minio you can:
+With bbplayer you can:
   * make a playlist of tracks inside the HTML5 audio element
   * design your own control buttons, or use the ones included
   * put more than one player on a page, but make them play one at a time